Education-Victory/promptio/docs/Behavioral Interview.md

 # Behavioral Interview

-## Step 1.
-Generate interview questions
+## 1. Generate interview questions

 You can choose one of the experiences or projects on the resume and your target company, then generate some behavioral interview questions.